LiskArchive/lisk-legacy-docs/tutorials/cashback.md

 ## 6. Interact with the network

-Now that the network is started, let's try to send a `CashbackTransaction` to our node to see if it gets accepted.
+Now that your network is running, let's try to send a `CashbackTransaction` to our node to see if it gets accepted.

 As first step, create the transaction object.

 First, let's reuse the script [create_sendable_transaction_base_trs.js](https://github.com/LiskHQ/lisk-sdk-examples/blob/development/scripts/create_sendable_transaction_base_trs.js) which we already described in [step 6 of Hello World app](#6-interact-with-the-network).

-We can use this function in our script for printing a sendable `CashbackTransaction` object:
+We can call the `createSendableTransaction` function to print a sendable `CashbackTransaction` object:

 ```js
 //client/print_sendable_cashback.js